Skip to main content

 Next move

-• Select 2-3 priority workflows where AI can produce measurable business value.
+• Select 2-3 priority workflows where can produce measurable business value.

 • Assign one executive owner to define success and accountability.